realmagicgreen/magicgreen11ty/src/articles/2018-11-25-bambu-indah.md

   - tropical
   - wellness
 cover_image: /assets/p/services/bambu-indah/bambu-indah.jpg
-description: "In Bali Ubud is internationally acknowledged for its visual arts, performances and crafts, making it an atractive cultural and artistic centres in Indonesia." # max 160 digits cos dunno how to trim it, yet......
 ad: true # use 'true' to have post displaying AD
 featured: # use 'true' to have it displayed in home
 sticky: # 'true' or empty